 2016 marked the beginning of a 5 book project with publishers Graffeg, a series of five seasonally themed cookery books.
 Angela has drawn her inspiration from the seasons, her career in food and her childhood food memories to help craft the pages.

-The Winter, Summer Collection and Festive Recipe Books have been released and the Spring and Autumn Collections will follow in 2018.
+All five of her seasonal collection of books have now been published: Winter, Summer, Autumn, Spring and Festive.
 Each recipe has been vibrantly captured by food specialist and photographer Huw Jones, enough to inspire anyone’s culinary creativity, and the books offer something for all palettes and preferences.
 Find the perfect dish to enjoy and share with family or friends through the seasons with Angela Gray!